Back to News

 - We cannot set up a schedule until we are certain we will receive vaccine supply.

 - Again, we have no concrete timeline.
 This is entirely dependent on when/if we receive the vaccine.
-Even though we are in regular communication with those at the regional and state level, vaccine supply and distribution are entirely out of our control.

 Thank you all for heeding our guidance.
 Patience, while difficult, is necessary.
 You’ve heard it before; this is a marathon, not a sprint.
 It will take some time to vaccinate all those who will accept it.
 The best we can do is be patient, be vigilant with checking the above resources for appointments, and be safe by following the universal precautions of handwashing, social distancing, and mask-wearing even after you get vaccinated, whenever possible.